toplist2048/cscourses.online/_posts/2019-04-26-cpp-generic-and-containers.md

 <p>A function template can be declared inline.
 The specifier is placed following the template parameter list.</p>

 <b>C++ Class Templates</b>
-<p>Except the template parameter list, the definition of a class template looks like
-any other class.
-In the class, we can use the template parameters as types.</p>
+<p>In class template, we can use the template parameters as types.</p>
 <pre>
 template <typename T>
 class Value {